BrewDog’s DogHouse Craft Beer Hotel is Disneyland for Drinkers

 Craft beer is always best enjoyed locally, straight from the brewery taproom.
 But if you can drink at the source, why not sleep at the source, too?

-While Columbus, OH has seen a craft beer renaissance in recent years, it has never reached the status of a beer destination that Portland, Oregon or Asheville, North Carolina have achieved.
-That quickly changed once Brewdog’s co-founder James Watt stepped foot in the heart of the Buckeye State.
-Impressed with the Midwestern city’s hospitality, he and his BrewDog team set out to build the world’s first craft beer hotel, raising funds through a crowdfunding website.
+While Columbus, Ohio, has seen a craft beer renaissance in recent years, it has never reached the status of a beer destination that Portland, Oregon, or Asheville, North Carolina, have achieved.
+That quickly changed once BrewDog’s co-founder James Watt stepped foot in the heart of the Buckeye State.
+Impressed with the midwestern city’s hospitality, he and his BrewDog team set out to build the world’s first craft beer hotel, raising funds through a crowdfunding website.
 It didn’t take long before they had more money than they knew what to do with, and the rest is history.

 View this post on Instagram

 BrewDog knows you’re here to indulge and kindly takes this into account with their free breakfast offerings the next morning.
-During our visit, they had huevos rancheros, meat and cheese plates, pastries, and variety of juices and coffee to soak up the shame and prepare it’s guests for another day of drinking.
+During our visit, the hotel offered had huevos rancheros, meat and cheese plates, pastries and variety of juices and coffee to soak up the shame and prepare their guests for another day of drinking.
 It’s hair of the dog time, and no better way to tie one on, than to enjoy a BrewDog beer in the shower.
 It’s a new day.

 In closing, if none of this sounds remotely appealing or interesting to you, why the hell did you even read this all the way to the end?
 I think there is a kale farm for you to volunteer at some where out there.
-BrewDog’s DogHouse Hotel spares no expense when it comes to ensuring that it’s guest do not go home without their thirst fully quenched.
-So if you’re a beer fantatic looking for the ultimate beercation in middle America, the DogHouse in Columbus, OH is a can’t miss destination.
+BrewDog’s DogHouse Hotel spares no expense when it comes to ensuring that their guests do not go home without their thirst fully quenched.
+So if you’re a beer fanatic looking for the ultimate beercation in middle America, the DogHouse in Columbus, Ohio, is a can’t-miss destination.